nbossard/packlist/README.md

 ### BUT a place for experimentation of up-to-date technology
-- groovy instead of Java
+- mix of Groovy and Java
 - material design
 - android studio IDE 2 preview
 - vector drawables, using asset studio